 |HED 761||Strengths-Oriented Research and Programming||2|

-The certificate program is offered on the Azusa campus, comprising two weeks in January and two weeks in July, and program participants join existing cohorts of doctoral students in their classes.
+This program is offered on the Azusa campus, comprising two weeks in January and two weeks in July, and program participants join existing cohorts of doctoral students in their classes.
 The doctoral credits from the certificate may be transferred to any other university.
-Participants must have a master’s degree or higher with a GPA of at least 3.0 at the graduate level to be eligible for admission to the doctoral certificate program, and must complete all certificate courses with a B- or above.
+Participants must have a master’s degree or higher with a GPA of at least 3.0 at the graduate level to be eligible for admission to this program, and must complete all certificate courses with a B- or above.